 And that’s when she learned about Colorado’s speech-stifling law.HELP DEFEND LORIE

 What Lorie Smith shares with Colorado cake artist Jack Phillips

 Colorado’s law would punish Lorie based on her viewpoint.
 It’s a viewpoint based on Scripture and held by millions of Americans and billions of people worldwide.

 While most Americans haven’t heard of Lorie, many have heard of her fellow Colorado native and ADF client, Jack Phillips.

 Jack was targeted by the law for declining to create a custom cake celebrating an event that went against his religious convictions.
 The Colorado Civil Rights Commission tried to punish Jack because of his Christian faith.
-While the commissioners allowed three other cake artists to decline cakes expressing messages that offended their secular beliefs, they denied this freedom to Jack.
+While the commissioners allowed three other cake artists to decline cakes expressing messages that offended their secular beliefs, they denied this same freedom to Jack.
 Some members of the commission even made hostile statements against Jack, calling his religious-liberty defense “a despicable piece of rhetoric” and compared that defense to ones used to justify the Holocaust and American slavery.